-The Unhoneymooners by Christina Lauren follows two-character characters, Olive and Ethan.
-Olivia has a twin sister who always hits the jackpot of life has everything going for her.
+The Unhoneymooners by Christina Lauren is an adult contemporary romance that follows two character characters, Olive and Ethan.
+Olivia has a twin sister who always hits the jackpot in life and has everything going for her.
 She is engaged to Ethan’s brother, and Ethan’s brother is an angry man.

 Olive is always unlucky because nothing ever goes as she has planned.
 Everything always goes wrong in her life, and everything always goes right for her twin sister.
-Then on the day of the wedding, there is food poisoning.
-So her sister, who is married now to Ethan’s brother, all get food poisoning.
-The whole wedding party gets food poisoning, except Olive and Ethan.
+Then, on the day of the wedding, there is food poisoning.
+So, her sister, who is married to Ethan’s brother, gets food poisoning.
+The whole wedding party gets food poisoning except Olive and Ethan.
 They hate each other.

 5 Books Like The Unhoneymooners (Romantic Humor)